crimist/trakx/README.md

 # trakx

-Bittorrent tracker generally focused on speed and efficiency.
+The fastest bittorrent tracker.

 ![performance](img/performance.png)

-HTTP only with extensive metrics enabled.
-Memory usage was 150MB with this load.

 ![flame](img/flame.png)

-As you can see basically all the CPU usage is overhead from handling so many TCP connections.
-For example in this flamegraph the databases save function was only 0.3% of the flamegraphs time.
+As demonstrated here practically all of the CPU usage is from handling the TCP connections.
+The databases save function made only 0.3% of the flame graphs time in this example.

 ## Install